GUI-Shift: Enhancing VLM-Based GUI Agents through Self-supervised Reinforcement Learning: Methodology

-GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical} is a resource-efficient alternative to Proximal Policy Optimization (PPO)~\cite{schulman2017proximalpolicyoptimizationalgorithms}, a popular actor-critic RL algorithm.
-Unlike PPO, which requires a separate critic model to estimate value functions, GRPO directly computes normalized group-wise advantages \(A_i\) using rewards from a reward model, thereby eliminating the need for value estimation and reducing computational overhead.
-DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} further simplifies this setup by replacing the reward model with a rule-based function composed of format and accuracy criteria.
-Following this design, the GRPO objective optimized in our framework is:
+GRPO~\citep{shao2024deepseekmathpushinglimitsmathematical} offers a computationally efficient alternative to Proximal Policy Optimization (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms}, a widely used actor-critic method.
+Instead of maintaining a separate critic network for value estimation, GRPO computes normalized, group-wise advantages \(A_i\) directly from reward scores, thereby removing the value function update and lowering computational cost.
+The GRPO objective in our framework is defined as follows:

 Specifically, for each question \(q\) in the training set, we sample a group of outputs \(\{o_1, o_2, \ldots, o_G\}\) from the old policy \(\pi_{\theta_{old}}\) using high temperature decoding, and compute the group-wise relative advantage \(A_i\) for each output.
 A clipped surrogate objective, along with a KL divergence regularizer toward the reference policy \(\pi_{\mathrm{ref}}\), is then used to update model parameters and ensure training stability.